 - Grades 10-12, Students are required to take one year of Arts courses in either Grade 10, 11, or 12

 The Computer Science Department uses current and emerging technology to foster 21st century learning skills.
 Our offerings, as well as the tools and resources we provide, help students develop skills in critical thinking and problem solving, communication, collaboration and creativity.
 Grade 9 students take a year long Computer Science Principles course.
-Students in Grades 11-12 may take Advanced Placement Computer Science with departmental approval.
+Students in Grades 11-12 may take Advanced Placement Computer Science A and Advanced Placement Computer Science Principles with departmental approval.
 The integrated use of technology in all disciplines is supported by the Computer Science Department.

 - Grade 9, Computer Science Principles (Grade 9 requirement)

-- Grades 11-12, Advanced Placement Computer Science (departmental approval required)
+- Grades 11-12, Advanced Placement Computer Science Principles or Computer Science A (departmental approval required)